CQCL/pytket-docs/manual/manual_circuit.rst

     print(circ.get_commands())
     os.remove(path)

-.. note::  There are a few features of the Quipper language that are not supported by the converter, which are outlined in the `pytket.quipper API refernce <https://cqcl.github.io/tket/pytket/api/quipper.html>`_.
+.. note::  There are a few features of the Quipper language that are not supported by the converter, which are outlined in the `pytket.quipper documentation <https://cqcl.github.io/tket/pytket/api/quipper.html>`_.

 ..
 Extension modules; example with qiskit, cirq, pyquil; caution that they may not support all gate sets or features (e.g. conditional gates with qiskit only)